fsmb/ua-api/docs/definitions/pdc/pdc-license.md

 | LicenseNumber | string (len: 20) | No | License number. |
 | IssueDate | string (date) | No | Issue date. |
 | ExpirationDate | string (date) | No | Expiration date. |

+*Note: Any fields marked as deprecated will be removed in a future version of the API.
+New code should not rely on these fields.
+Existing code should be updated to use alternative fields.*